 Are Budgies’ Bites Dangerous?

-A budgie’s beak is capable of crushing seeds and other hard foods.
+A budgie’s beak can crush seeds and other hard foods.

 Most of the time, the bitten area will experience sharp pain and nothing else.
 With severe bites, the site may redden.
 At worst, the bite can result in a minor wound.

 This may include bruising, broken skin, and light bleeding.
 This shouldn’t be severe and should heal within days.
-The main danger comes from infection due to bacteria entering the site of the wound.
+The main danger comes from infection due to bacteria entering the wound.

 Budgie Bite Infection

 Bites from a bird can result in bacterial infection due to the bacteria in beaks.

 Bites from larger parrots can be serious in some cases and may require medical attention.
 However, budgies can’t bite off a finger or break human bones like macaws.

 The National Center for Biotechnology Information suggests that you clean and disinfect any wounds caused by a parrot’s bite.
 Usually, bites by small parrots like budgies heal quickly.

 Budgies aren’t prolific biters, but you shouldn’t be surprised if you get bitten occasionally.